hiero-ledger/hiero-sdk-tck/docs/test-specifications/common/PendingAirdrop.md

 ---
-title: Pending Airdrop Details
+title: Pending Airdrop
 parent: Helpers
 nav_order: 7
 ---
-# Pending Airdrop Details
+# Pending Airdrop

 This document specifies the structure of a pending airdrop object that is used in token airdrop related operations.

-## Pending Airdrop Details Definition
+## Pending Airdrop Definition

 | Parameter Name      | Type         | Required/Optional | Description/Notes                                    |
 |---------------------|--------------|-------------------|------------------------------------------------------|